Mark Rothko: Legacy

+After being reestablished by the court during the lawsuit proceedings following Rothko's death, the Mark Rothko Foundation donated the entirety of its holdings of Rothko's art to 35 museums and art institutions in the United States and Europe.
+Separately from the foundation, Kate and Christopher, as the executors of Rothko's estate following the lawsuit, have donated several of their holdings of Rothko's art to museums, and, as of 2021, continued to sell paintings from the estate's collection through Pace Gallery.

-Rothko's complete works on canvas, 836 paintings, have been cataloged by art historian David Anfam, in his Mark Rothko: The Works on Canvas: Catalogue Raisonné (1998), published by Yale University Press.
+Rothko's complete works on canvas, 836 paintings, have been catalogued by art historian David Anfam, in his Mark Rothko: The Works on Canvas: Catalogue Raisonné (1998), published by Yale University Press.

+In 2023, the Fondation Louis Vuitton in Paris staged a landmark retrospective co-curated by Christopher Rothko, the artist’s son.
+The exhibition brought together 115 works spanning Rothko’s entire career, including early figurative paintings, key abstract canvases, and late “black on gray” works.
+The Phillips Collection loaned its Orange and Red on Red (1957), Green and Tangerine on Red (1956), and Ochre and Red on Red (1954) to the exhibition; during this time Kate Rothko Prizel and Christopher Rothko loaned The Phillips Collection Untitled (Yellow, Pink, Yellow on Light Pink) (1955), No. 14 (1951), and No. 12 (1951) which The Phillips installed in its Rothko Room.

 A previously unpublished manuscript by Rothko, The Artist's Reality (2004), about his philosophies on art, edited by his son Christopher, was published by Yale University Press.

 Red, a play by John Logan based on Rothko's life, opened at the Donmar Warehouse in London, on December 3, 2009.
 The play, starring Alfred Molina and Eddie Redmayne, centered on the period of the Seagram Murals.
 This drama received excellent reviews and usually played to full houses.
 In 2010 Red opened on Broadway, where it won six Tony Awards, including Best Play.
 Molina played Rothko in both London and New York.
 A recording of Red was produced in 2018 for Great Performances with Molina playing Rothko and Alfred Enoch playing his assistant.

 In Rothko's birthplace, the Latvian city of Daugavpils, a monument to him, designed by sculptor Romualds Gibovskis, was unveiled on the bank of the Daugava River in 2003.
 In 2013 the Mark Rothko Art Centre opened in Daugavpils after the Rothko family had donated a small collection of his original works.

 A number of Rothko's works are held by the Museo Nacional Centro de Arte Reina Sofía and by the Thyssen-Bornemisza Museum, both in Madrid.
-The Governor Nelson A. Rockefeller Empire State Plaza Art Collection in Albany, NY includes both Rothko's late painting, Untitled (1967) and a large mural by Al Held entitled Rothko's Canvas (1969–70).
+The Governor Nelson A. Rockefeller Empire State Plaza Art Collection in Albany, New York includes both Rothko's painting Untitled (1967) and a large mural by Al Held, Rothko's Canvas (1969–70).

-Bill Clinton and Hillary Rodham Clinton's first date was to a Rothko exhibit at the Yale University Art Gallery in 1970.

 Fashion designer Hubert de Givenchy showed fabrics inspired by Rothko in 1971.
+A number of musical compositions have been inspired by Rothko's work, including Adam Schoenberg's Finding Rothko (2006) and Anna Clyne's Color Field (2020).

 Resale market

-Art collector Richard Feigen said that he sold a red Rothko painting to the National Gallery of Berlin for $22,000 in 1967.

-In November 2005, Rothko's painting Homage to Matisse (1954) broke the record for any postwar painting at a public auction, selling for $22.5 million.

-In May 2007, Rothko's painting White Center (Yellow, Pink, and Lavender on Rose) (1950) broke this record again, selling at Sotheby's in New York for $72.8 million.
-The painting was sold by banker David Rockefeller, who attended the auction.